Galaxylaughing/capstone/README.md

 #### Success

-If successful, the endpoint will return a status code of 201 CREATED and the serializeddata of the book it created:
+If successful, the endpoint will return a status code of 201 CREATED and the serialized data of the book it created:

 ```json
 {